LearnTeachCode/intro-javascript-class/week-2/2-7-firebase-setup.md

 let dbGreetingRef = firebase.database().ref("greeting");
 ```

-  > Be sure to review [section 1.1.3 on Firebase database reference objects](https://github.com/LearnTeachCode/intro-javascript-class/blob/may-2018-int/week-1/1-1-firebase-functions.md#113-firebase-database-reference-objects-and-the-ref-function)!
+  > Be sure to review [section 2.4 on Firebase database reference objects](https://github.com/LearnTeachCode/intro-javascript-class/blob/may-2018-int/week-2/2-4-firebase-paths.md)!

 <br/>

-**7. Next, we'll use another built-in Firebase function to create an event listener.** We always need to use events to access data from our Firebase database.
-See [section 1.1.4: Reading data with Firebase event listeners](https://github.com/LearnTeachCode/intro-javascript-class/blob/may-2018-int/week-1/1-1-firebase-functions.md#114-reading-data-with-firebase-event-listeners) to review!
+**7. Next, we'll use another built-in Firebase function to create an event listener.** We always need to use events to access data from Firebase -- something we'll learn more about together in our next class!

 ```javascript
 // Set up the Firebase event listener on our database reference object.